-Canyoneering in Rubio Canyon is a great introduction to some of the technical climbing skills and swimming necessary for descending canyons.
-With LA’s limited rainfall, if you go earlier in the year, water in Rubio Creek can make this a more traditional canyoneering experience.
+Canyoneering in Rubio Canyon is a great introduction to the technical climbing skills and swimming necessary for descending canyons.
+Go earlier in the year, as robust water in Rubio Creek will make this a more traditional canyoneering experience.

 Ascent

-The first half of the approach is a straightforward hike up the canyon that passes some rusty pipes bringing water down to a reservoir.
+The first half of the approach is a simple hike up the canyon passing rusty pipes from a reservoir.
 The route soon becomes steep and covered by scree while you are on the lookout for rattlesnakes.
-From a rocky promontory, Thalehaha Falls can be seen in the distance.
+From a rocky promontory, you can see Thalehaha Falls in the distance.
 At this spot, you put on a harness and helmet.
 After another steep section, you have reached the conclusion of the ascent for the trip.
 There is a clearing with some bolts marking the entrance for the descent stage.

 Descent

 The downward traverse through the canyon is a series of eight rappels and short walks linking the drops.
-Each drop is anchored by two bolts.
+Two bolts anchor each drop.
 The first rappel is down a somewhat unstable, rocky, and dusty 80′ chute that could probably be down climbed.
-After scrambling past a fallen tree, there is a perch on a sloping ledge above another rocky and craggy 30′ wall.
+After scrambling past a fallen tree, there’s a perch on a sloping ledge above another rocky and craggy 30′ wall.

 The highlight of the descent is a dramatic rappel down the 100′ sheer face of Thalehaha Falls.
-The first step off the abrupt cliff’s edge is exhilarating as you climb down the vertical rock of the (usually dry) waterfall.
-After reaching the bottom of the waterfall, your hands may become black and hot from the rope and the metal descender.
+The first step off the abrupt cliff’s edge is exhilarating as you climb down the vertical rock of the waterfall.
+After reaching the bottom, your hands may become black and hot from the rope and the metal descender.
 Stick to the cool canyon wall to avoid the extreme sunshine.

 There is a short 20′ sheer face.
-Then, we navigate another 20′ climb into a shady slot with slippery rock and odd angles.
-After a pair of 25′ descents, we make it to the final rappel, a 30′ drop that is next to the trail.
+Then, you navigate another 20′ climb into a shady slot with slippery rock and odd angles.
+After a pair of 25′ descents, you make it to the final rappel, a 30′ drop next to the trail.

 Directions